Watch concept for Fossil

-In an inter-disciplinary subject in collaboration with Fossil watches, the class was divided in groups with the goal of conceptualising a watch design and its packaging (the emblematic Fossil watch tin).
+As an inter-disciplinary course/competition in collaboration with Fossil watches, our class was divided into five groups with the goal of conceptualising a watch design and its packaging (the emblematic Fossil watch tin).

-We were awarded 1st prize for our watch design (for which prototypes were produced), also being awarded 2nd runner-up for our tin design.
+We were awarded 1st prize for our watch design (for which the prototype was produced), also being awarded 2nd runner-up for our tin design.

-The hands and dials system was replaced with one consisting of two rotating discs that had all the dial numbers (hours and minutes) marked on their surface.
-The current time was indicated under a magnifying glass at the right end of the crystal:
+The hands and dials system was replaced with one consisting of two concentric rotating discs.
+The inner disc contained the hours and the outer the minutes marked on their surfaces.
+The current time was indicated under a magnifying glass on the crystal:

 Our 2nd runner-up Fossil tin package design: